Not-Jayden/svelte-boxed/README.md

 ## 🔄 Aliases

-The package also exports the following aliases based on your preference:
+The package also exports the following aliases based on your personal naming preference:

 ```javascript
 import { ref, writable } from 'svelte-boxed';